aws-samples/aws-glue-samples/utilities/Spark_UI/README.md

 - Install Docker

 #### Build docker image
-1. Download a Dockerfile and pom file from GitHub
+1. Download a Dockerfile and pom file from in the GitHub repository
+    - For Glue 3.0, download the files under the folder `glue-3_0`.
+    - For Glue 1.0 or 2.0, download the files under the folder `glue-1_0-2_0`.
 2. Run commands shown below
     ```
         $ docker build -t glue/sparkui:latest .